-40This touches on another philosophical issue in cognitive science: the role of "embodied cognition".
-As [Adams, 2010, p.
-619] describes it, where $G_1 \neq G_2$, and where G_2 does not subsume G_1 (or vice versa), although the Ps are the same.
+where $G_1 \neq G_2$, and where G_2 does not subsume G_1 (or vice versa), although the Ps are the same.
 In other words, what if doing P accomplishes both G_1 and G_2 ?
 How many algorithms do we have in that case?
 Two?
 (One that accomplishes G_1 , and another that accomplishes G_2 , counting teleologically, or "widely"?)
 Or just one?
 (A single algorithm that does P, counting more narrowly?)

-Were de Bruijn and the chemists talking about the same thing?
-On the teleological (or wide) view, they weren't; on the narrow view, they were.
 Multiple teleologies are multiple realizations of an algorithm narrowly construed: 'Do P' can be seen as a way to algorithmically implement the higher-level "function" (mathematical or teleological) of accomplishing G_1 as well as G_2 .
 E.g., executing a particular subroutine in a given program might result in checkmate or winning a battle.
 Viewing multiple teleologies as multiple realizations (multiple implementations) can also account for hollandaise-sauce failures on the Moon, which could be the result of an "implementation-level detail" [Rapaport, 1999] that is irrelevant to the abstract, underlying computation.